• Skip to primary navigation

 Follow these special instructions for making cannabis chocolates with alcohol-based tinctures:

-• Be Careful: Take extreme caution if you are using a gas stove when evaporating the alcohol from a tincture as the fumes are flammable.
+Be Careful.
+Take extreme caution when using a gas stove to evaporate the alcohol from a tincture, as the fumes are flammable.
 Ensure proper ventilation and common-sense safety measures are in place.

 Finished image of molded cannabis infused chocolates